 Ghanaian students under lockdown

-Samuel Agyapong, ESSA Research & Programme Associate, shares the experiences of students in Ghana under lock down during the corona virus pandemic.
+In this blog, Samuel Agyapong, Evidence, Impact and Learning Manager at Education Sub Saharan Africa (ESSA) shares the experiences of students in Ghana under lock down during the corona virus pandemic.

 Having been locked down in the same household with two university students and remotely interacted with many, I have experienced at first-hand the profound effect of the COVID-19 pandemic on students’ lives and academic experiences.